 Almost all of these examples were found in both brass and silvertone versions.
 Coro made something similar to the round locket during the 1940s but theirs had a “pocket-watch type” latch at the top and was a different stamping; those, of course, were all signed.

-Here is the 8600 bow produced as a simple brooch and with a glass-stone mounting added in the center.
-According to their website Guyot supplied their findings only in brass, so their customers would need to have them plated elsewhere if they wanted a different finish.
+Here is the 8600 bow produced by Rapaport as a non-locket brooch and with a glass-stone mounting added in the center.

 The Guyot 5916 stamping retained just the “edge trim” design from the 8600 version and left the rest of the bow plain except for the center.